June 12th, 2022

 A comparison of the sheets

 For people who prefer crisp, thick sheets, cotton sheets are a good choice.
 These are the sheets that most people are used to.
 These sheets are usually crisp and starchy - think thick hotel sheets.
-Cotton sheets, versus eucalyptus sheets, can be somewhat noisy.
+Cotton sheets can be somewhat noisy.

 If you have sensitive or breakout-prone skin, cotton sheets may not be the best option.
 Because they are made with chemicals, cotton sheets can irritate sensitive skin.
 Also since they tend not to wick moisture, these sheets are an ideal breeding-space for bacteria.
 Fungus and molds may also grow on cotton sheets.
 These factors mean that cotton sheets may not be the best for sensitive skin.